-A historical dictionary derivation of words. gives the etymology Or at the time of Shakespeare may now have different meanings than then.
+Α historical dictionary the etymology or derivation of words. gives А word at the time of Shakespeare may now have different meanings than then.
 Reading historical materials require using these specialized dictionaries.

-- Oxford English Dictionary (Ref PE 1625.O87) - Dictionary of American English on Historical Principles (Ref PE 2835.C7) - Dictionary of Americanisms on Historical Principles (Ref PE 2835.D5)
+- Oxford English Dictionary (Ref PE 1625.087) - Dictionary of American English on Historical Principles (Ref PE 2835.C7) - Dictionary of Americanisms on Historical Principles (Ref PE 2835.D5)

-Some dictionaries of emphasize certain aspects the language. which may Slang includes popular expressions not be considered proper in formal use. vulgar, Some slang may have obscene or profane connotations.
-In academic settings formal language usually does not include slang or non-standard forms of expression.
-Usage guides will set the standards for formal writing expression. or thesaurus is dictionary that synonyms. gives
+Some dictionaries emphasize certain aspects of the language.
+Slang includes popular expressions which may not be considered proper in formal use.
+Some slang may have vulgar, obscene or profane connotations.
+In academic settings formal language usually does not include slang or non-standard forms of expression. formal writing or Usage guides will set the standards for expression. Α thesaurus is a dictionary that gives synonyms.